annajellemabutler/rna_design/README.md

-# RNA Design
+## RNA Design

-## Project Outline
-This script identifies primary RNA sequences which meet very specific primary and secondary structure constraints.
-It was used to design synthetic RNA molecules on which a novel high-throughput RNA structure determination method was tested and validated.
-The project formed part of a five-week laboratory rotation I completed in Prof. Sid Dey's lab at the University of California, Santa Barbara.
+Script generates semi-random primary RNA sequences under specific primary and secondary structure constraints.
+Originally used in the design of synthetic RNA molecules on which a novel high-throughput RNA structure determination method was tested and validated.

-## Script Overview
 ### Constraints
 `rna_design.py` generates a `.csv` file containing RNA sequences which match both:
 * Primary structure constraints